Home » Dinner Recipes » Chicken » Shrimp Curry

 How To Tell If Shrimp Is Cooked

-Since you are cooking your shrimp in the sauce, you can’t always tell the shrimp turns from translucent to a bright pink and white.
-Here are some other signs to look for to know if shrimp is cooked through.
+Since you are cooking your shrimp in the sauce, you can’t always tell when the shrimp turns from translucent to a bright pink and white.
+Here are some other signs to look for to know if the shrimp is cooked through.

 Take one of the shrimp and hold it by the tail.
-Merely push the tail down, and if it springs back it is a sign it is cooked through.
+Merely push the tail down, and if it springs back, it is a sign it is cooked through.
 The shrimp tail will not bounce back or stay limp if it is undercooked.

 skillet of shrimp curry being mixed with wooden spoonPin